 - Power losses usually stem from the public grid carrying power over great distances, using wires and poles from hydro, nuclear, solar, or wind sources.

-The Dedicated Energy System is connected directly the facility onsite, so there is no risk involving storms and weather, and no power line losses.
+The Dedicated Energy System has connected directly the facility onsite, so there is no risk involving storms and weather, and no power line losses.

 Power is clean, reliable, and secure.